 Following a very solemn funeral, the grieving Thomas began to help his newly widowed daughter with the agonizing process of rebuilding her life.
 The Journal reported that immediately following the funeral, Thomas took Helen and the baby to Wheeling.
 There, she remained with him for several years until she married again and moved to New York City.

 Though Thomas was employed at a hardware store in Wheeling circa 1894, he could only work for short periods due to his poor health, suffering from "rheumatism."
 In 1912, he wrote that he had "not been able to work for 13 years."
-It's probable that his employer was his brother in law, Thomas A. Hoge, known to have owned and operated a hardware store in Wheeling at that time.
+It's likely that his employer was his brother-in-law, Theudas A. Hoge, known to have owned and operated a hardware store in Wheeling at that time.

 In 1902, Thomas relocated to Helen's home at 1253 Amsterdam Avenue in New York City.
 After staying there for about eight years, he moved again in 1910 to married daughter Mattie's residence at 132 Portland Street in Bryan, Williams County, OH.

 Thomas died in the Wyandt home in Bryan on Sept.
 8, 1919, at the age of 78.
 His remains were shipped back to Preston County for burial at the Damon Cemetery in Newburg.
 A standard issue Civil War military marker was erected over his grave.
 Today it stands tall and legible and is just across an interior road in the cemetery from the final resting places of his daughter Jessie Van Zandt and her husband and offspring.